adrelanos/aeternity-wiki/Cryptoeconomics.md

 ## Terminology
 ## Hashing

+For now, please refer to this section fo the Wiki: [Hashing ≠ Encryption](https://github.com/aeternity/wiki/wiki/Hashing-%E2%89%A0-Encryption)
 ## Digital signatures
 ## Mining
 ## Blockchain tech

 # Price Derivation

-*This section will be dedicated to some observation from 2010 until now, as well as point of comparisons between BTC, altcoins, gold and stocks.*
+*This section will be dedicated to some observations from 2010 until now, as well as point of comparisons between BTC, altcoins, gold and stocks.*

 //TODO
 ## What/who determines cryptocurrencies prices: